Hawaii’s Most Haunted.

 Haunted Judd Trail & Jackass Ginger Pond

-Judd Trail and Jackass Ginger Pond seem like peaceful hiking spots today—but a deadly curve, tragic deaths, and an unsolved murder still haunt the area’s past.
+Judd Trail and Ginger Pond seem like peaceful hiking spots today—but a deadly curve, tragic deaths, and an unsolved murder still haunt the area’s past.

 Night Marchers, Menehune, and Ghosts at Haunted Nu‘uanu Pali